privacyguides/privacyguides.org/docs/os/linux-overview.md

 - **Hostnames:** Your system's hostname is shared with the networks you connect to.
 You should avoid including identifying terms like your name or operating system in your hostname, instead sticking to generic terms or random strings.
 - **Usernames:** Similarly, your username is used in a variety of ways across your system.
 Consider using generic terms like "user" rather than your actual name.
-- **Machine ID:**: During installation a unique machine ID is generated and stored on your device.
+- **Machine ID:** During installation, a unique machine ID is generated and stored on your device.
 Consider [setting it to a generic ID](https://madaidans-insecurities.github.io/guides/linux-hardening.html#machine-id).

 ### System Counting